-The Bank also conducts analytical work to identify opportunities for stimulating entrepreneurship and creating inclusive growth and rural jobs across the food and agriculture sector.
-It also evaluates strategies for livelihood development in rural areas, and recommends strategies to enable food and agriculture system to drive non-farm income.
+Adopting policy and regulatory frameworks to promote food system investments: The Bank also conducts analytical work to identify opportunities for stimulating entrepreneurship and investments to create inclusive growth and rural jobs across the food and agriculture sector.
+It also evaluates strategies for livelihood development in rural areas, and recommends strategies to enable robust food and agriculture system growth to drive farm and non-farm incomes.

 Across South Asia, programs working with millions of small farmers--mostly women--have helped set up producer companies and self-help groups (SHGs), where women can advocate for themselves and their communities.
 Since 2009, these programs have also enabled small producers to trade on commodity exchanges, trained and placed youth in private sector jobs and provided access to credit and financial services.
 India’s rural programs have helped organize 30 million women—accounting for 72% of India’s total SHG membership-- into SHGs.
 Bank-supported empowerment programs also focus on other vulnerable groups, including unskilled youth and disabled people.
 Nearly 745,000 young Indians have found jobs with the help of rural programs.

 Since 2010 in the Democratic Republic of Congo, a project has worked to revitalize agriculture by creating up to 50,000 jobs in rural infrastructure management through private-public partnerships and boosting youth employment through farming support services.